JSON Schema Inclusion through Refutational Normalization: Reconciling Efficiency and Completeness: Experimental Evaluation

-\iflong{ To further analyze the effectiveness of our Refutational Normalization approach, we investigate the percentage of cases that were successfully solved by our algorithm without the need to invoke witness generation.
+To further analyze the effectiveness of our Refutational Normalization approach, we investigate the percentage of cases that were successfully solved by our algorithm without the need to invoke witness generation.
 For this analysis, we only consider the included subsets of the datasets, since our approach always invokes witness generation for non-included cases.
 Table~\ref{tab:rn_unsat_results} shows the overall success rate of {\RN}, the percentage of cases successfully processed without invoking witness generation, and the rate of cases solved after invoking witness generation.
 Further, the table shows the overall timeouts, logical errors, and runtime errors.

-The results demonstrate the effectiveness of Refutational Normalization.
-Across all collections, the approach achieves at least 90\% success, except for the Handwritten SC dataset, where the success rate is 86\%.
-In successful cases, witness generation is required only for recursive instances, while Handwritten SC is the only dataset where it is also invoked for non-recursive cases.
+Across all collections, except Handwritten SC, {\RN} successfully processes at least 90\% of the cases through Refutational Normalization alone, invoking witness generation only for recursive schemas.
+Handwritten SC is the only dataset where witness generation is invoked in non-recursive schemas, as these contain string patterns that our normalization does not cover.

-The approach achieves 100\% success on the SchemaStore versions dataset, highlighting its robustness in practical settings.
+The fact that the only non-recursive schemas requiring witness generation in this experiment are highly synthetic, highlights the effectiveness of our approach in practical settings.

 Overall, these results indicate that the approach is effective for inclusion checking on its own. }